interjs/inter/README.md

 # Compatibility

-*Inter* just supports the modern browsers, it means that no Internet Explorer support .
+*Inter* just supports the modern browsers, it means that no Internet Explorer support.

 # Lincense